lukebrewerton/vuln_backend/README.md

 # Installation

 Download the Zip of the script and extract to an easily accessible folder i.e. `/root/bin/vuln_backend`

+You will need to setup the MySQL/MariaDB and MongoDB databases.

+Thos MongoDB database is named `vulnerabilities` and this will need a collection named `vuln_sets`

+Then set the appropriate values in config.ini

+Navigate to the installation directory and run `pip install -r requirements.txt`

 [(Back to top)](#table-of-contents)